 Feeling Fades ups the tempo, still within the Cure territory, sounding like the Hanging Garden from ‘Pornography’ with shades of Killing Joke thrown in.
 Don't Cling to Life sounds like a cross between Joy Division’s ‘Love Will Tear Us Apart’ and ‘Transmission’ mixed with fellow countryman David Holmes’s ‘I Hear Wonders’.
 An element of David Holmes’s ‘The Ballad of Sarah and Jack’ from the same album permeates How the Streets Adore Me Now before the album closes with the menacing Love Love Love which could easily have found itself on an early Bauhaus or Sisters of Mercy album.

-Overall it’s a very good album and the placing of the songs give it an excellent structure.
+Overall it’s an excellent album and the placing of the songs give it a wonderful structure.
 If I’d heard this as a teenager I’d have it on repeat and loud, just like I did with the bands that have clearly influenced this record.
+As it is I find myself returning to it regularly, and it gets better with every play.

 The band are touring extensively in October.
 I’ve not seen them yet but it will be interesting to see how they sound live compared to record.
 As mentioned above they’re supposed to be superb live, so if you can get to one of their gigs do so.
 I’d also recommend checking out some of the other new wave of Irish bands – the likes of the Melts and Silverbacks for example, as there’s some seriously good stuff brewing there.